kiwisontoast/financial-analysis-visualiser/README.md

 # Financial-Analysis-Visualiser
-Financial Graphing Test is a visualization tool that compares stock price patterns with Big O complexity patterns.
+Financial Analysis Visualiser is a visualization tool that compares stock price patterns with Big O complexity patterns.
 It helps users to understand how different stock price movements correlate with various mathematical growth patterns by providing real-time data visualization and comparison.

 ## Key Features
 - Compares up to three different stocks simultaneously